 John is the President of MarksonHRC an Atlanta-based management consulting firm that specializes in helping companies improve their business through the design and implementation of executive pay and benefit programs that help attract, retain and motivate employees.
+To understand the key points of John's work, read Nurturing Neurobehavioral Students: The Orion School's Dedication to Empowering Education, and ask us questions for clarification if you have them.

 John has over 25 years of experience consulting on executive and broad-based compensation and benefit issues and has worked with companies from across industries and ranging in size from startups to some of the world’s largest companies.